microsoft/purview-data-governance-masterclass/Lab-04 - Governance Domains and Terms.md

 ### Exercise: Browsing the Enterprise Glossary

 Now that you have created Governance domains and Terms, it's time to explore the [Enterprise Glossary](https://learn.microsoft.com/purview/enterprise-glossary).
-This is the experience presented to business users to help them discover and understand the terms you just created.
+This is the experience presented to end users to help them discover and understand the terms you just created.

 Please note that in order for a term to be visible to business users via the Enterprise Glossary, both the term and the Governance domain its attached too, must be published.